sbrzt/sbrzt.github.io/content/authors/admin/_index.md

     url: https://www.unibo.it/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Knowledge Management, Data Documentation, Cultural Analytics, and Open Science.
+bio: My research interests include Data Modeling, Cultural Data Analytics, and Open Science.

 # Interests to show in About widget
 interests:
-  - Knowledge Management
-  - Data Documentation
+  - Data Modeling
-  - Cultural Analytics
+  - Cultural Data Analytics
   - Open Science

 # Education to show in About widget